figurebelow/code.svg/README.md

 # code.svg
-A JavaScript library to generate beauty through SVG and code
+A JavaScript library to manipulate the SVG DOM in a object-oriented way.